 One of the by-products of this initial inflammatory reaction is swelling.
 Despite what many think, swelling is neither good or bad.
 It’s just the build-up of waste yet to be evacuated from the area.
 It also helps to splint and immobilize the injured area and temporarily reduce surrounding muscle activity.Swelling is neither good or bad.
 It's just the build-up of waste yet to be evacuated from the area.Click To Tweet

 Pain is another feature of the inflammatory process.
-Local nerve endings become sensitized thanks to the brain’s perception of threat and the compression of injured issue by swelling.
+Local nerve endings become sensitized thanks to the brain’s perception of threat and the compression of the injured issue by swelling.

 Pain is there to help us understand what we can and can’t do with the area.

-For these reasons, it’s typical for an inflamed area to be feel hot, look red and swollen and be tender.
+For these reasons, it’s typical for an inflamed area to feel hot, look red and swollen and be tender.

 The first phase traditionally takes a week depending on the injury and how well we manage it initially.